rocket-pig/autobabytermux/README.md

 Chain-of-thought reasoning for chatGPT.
 Put your API key in, ask a question, and it will do multi-turn feedback reasoning, use plugins (the js interpreter is working great), and eventually arrive at an answer.

 Autonomous Agent?
 In the spirit of langchain babyAGI AutoGPT etc. But ...written for a phone, on a phone.
-It requires Depends on *langchain* and *openai* npm modules and THATS IT.
+It requires *langchain* and *openai* npm modules and THATS IT.

 ### Usage: